 What is the cost of the RISE Forum?

-Registration rates for professionals are $265 until Feb.
-28; and $315 beginning March 1, 2014.
+The registration rate for professionals is $315.
 Online registration closes March 10.
 Discounts are available to firms registering five or more attendees.

 What’s included in the registration fee?